maw/envare/README.md

 It saves me some typing, but it's still far from ideal.
 And in an unwary moment I might commit it!

-Now, though, I can make it a good deal shorter:
+With `envare`, though, I can make it generic and less hacky.

 ```shell
 #!/bin/bash